Originally published on Medium.

 What Comes Next

 This matters because the line between nonprofits and for-profits is blurring.
 Many "nonprofits" are now venture-backed.
 They have exit strategies.
 They're businesses wearing nonprofit clothing.
+For a broader view of where AI product ethics intersect with business model design, see When Not to Use AI and Agents vs. Workflows vs. Automations.

 That's not inherently bad.
 But it means they should follow the same ethical and legal frameworks as for-profit companies.